Chaz Guest: Life and career

 Guest has two sons, one born 1994 and one born 2003.

-Guest received a Gymnastic scholarship to go to the Southern Connecticut State University (S.C.S.U.), to study Kinesiology and pursue a degree in Graphic Arts.
+Guest received a Gymnastic scholarship to go to Southern Connecticut State University (S.C.S.U.) to study Kinesiology and pursue a degree in Graphic Arts.
 He subsequently competed successfully in the U.S. Olympic program.
 After graduating from S.C.S.U., Guest moved to New York City, where he enrolled in a fashion design curriculum at the Fashion Institute of Technology.
 It was during this period that he honed his formal skills in drawing.
 While at the Fashion Institute, Guest made the acquaintance of Antonio Lopez.
 Lopez inspired and influenced his decision to seek work as an illustrator.
 Guest studied at the Fashion Institute for nine months.